Community Garden Membership

 Step 3 - Complete a basic background check every 5 years

-Because the garden is on Denver Public Schools (DPS) property, all adult gardeners are required to complete a "name only" background check every 5 years.
-Sterling Volunteers handles the background checks for both DUG and DPS.
+Because the garden is on Denver Public Schools (DPS) property, all adult gardeners are required to complete a "name only" background check once every 5 years.

 Fee Breakdown:

-• Background Check - Optional donation of $12 per check to help Samuels Garden cover the cost
+• Optional donation to Samuels Garden

 Meet your fellow gardeners, sign up for garden jobs and work days, review the garden rules, swap seeds, and join us for a fun educational activity that is different every year.